skdkim/picnicpanic/README.md

 **Day 2:** Create/Implement the game logic

 Goals for the day:
-+ Create About's modal with links to github/linkedin
++ Create an About screen with links to github/linkedin
-+ Define sound class using HTML audio
++ Create a How-To screen with directions about the game
-+ Render music and options to game screen
++ Define sound-effects using HTML audio
 + Create backend game logic
 + Allow the user to interact with the game